Killer Instinct (1994 video game): Retrospective

 Retrospectively, Killer Instinct was ranked as the 148th best game made on any Nintendo system by Nintendo Power in 2006, as well as the 95th on a similar list by Official Nintendo Magazine in 2009.
-In platform-specific retro lists, it was also ranked as the 19th and 38th best SNES game of all time by ScrewAttack and GamesRadar respectively, and as the 13th best arcade game of the 1990s by Complex.

-Killer Instinct was included on several lists of top fighting games of all time, including by ScrewAttack in 2008 (ranked fifth best), GamePro that same year (ranked 18th best), and UGO in 2010 (ranked tenth best).
+In platform-specific retro lists, it was also ranked as the 19th and 38th best SNES game of all time by ScrewAttack and GamesRadar respectively, and as the 13th best arcade game of the 1990s by Complex.Killer Instinct was included on several lists of top fighting games of all time, including by ScrewAttack in 2008 (ranked fifth best), GamePro that same year (ranked 18th best), and UGO in 2010 (ranked tenth best).
 In 2004, GamesTM called it possibly "the best combo-heavy fighter ever".
 In 2009, Virgin Media ranked it as the eighth top fighting game of all time, stating that it was "most famous for having the longest combos in the business".
-In 2007, it was voted the sixth top 2D fighting game of all time by Crave Online users, and ranked the sixth best 2D fighting game of all time by Complex in 2013.
+In 2007, it was voted the sixth top 2D fighting game of all time by CraveOnline users, and ranked the sixth best 2D fighting game of all time by Complex in 2013.
 IGN listed the game at #82nd on their "Top 100 SNES Games of All Time".
 In 2018, Complex rated Killer Instinct 53rd in their "The Best Super Nintendo Games of All Time."
-In 1996, GamesMaster ranked Killer Instinct 94th on it’s "Top 100 Games of All Time."
+In 1996, GamesMaster ranked Killer Instinct 94th on its "Top 100 Games of All Time."
 In 1995, Flux magazine rated 45th in its Top 100 Video Games.
-They lauded the game writing: "Graphically stunning, combo-riffic fighter.
+They lauded the game, writing: "Graphically stunning, combo-riffic fighter.
 At the moment, it rules the arcade."